SkoomaFiend/DOTFILES/tealdeer/.local/share/tealdeer/pages/pacman.patch.md

 > Daniel

-- To list all packages explicitly installed and not required as dependencies:
+- To list all packages explicitly installed and not dependencies

 `pacman -Qet`